 Regulation of Medicine

-Downtime: How to Respond When Third-Party Systems Go Down
+Downtime: How to Respond When Third-Party EHR Systems Fail

 Most healthcare organizations have switched from paper medical records to electronic health records (EHR).
 But what happens when you cannot access your EHR or other network systems?
 The average system downtime costs a healthcare organization $7,900 per minute.
-These downtimes can compromise patient data and disrupt patient care.
-Common examples of EHR downtime on third-party systems include cyberattacks on EHR systems, software malfunctions, hardware malfunctions, and Internet problems.
+Downtimes can compromise patient data and disrupt patient care.
+Common examples of EHR downtime on third-party systems include cyberattacks on EHR systems, software malfunctions, hardware malfunctions and Internet problems.

 This article describes how healthcare organizations should respond during EHR downtimes and provides best practices on how to mitigate the extent of downtime caused by a third-party vendor or IT system provider.
 This article is intended for small physician practices that may not have an internal IT department.

-General Best Practices for Effectively Responding to Downtimes Caused by a Third Party
+Best Practices for Responding to EHR Downtimes Caused by a Third Party

-An incident response plan is crucial to responding to downtime.
-Without a strong incident response plan, a healthcare organization can be nonoperational for days, weeks, and even months.
+An incident response plan is crucial to responding to EHR downtime.
+Without a strong incident response plan, a healthcare organization can be nonoperational for days, weeks and even months.
 To create a good incident response plan, healthcare organizations should ask the following questions:

 - Who is in charge of managing the incident?